ludomade/grunt-shampoo/README.md

 #### options.mediaOut
 Type: `String`
 Default value: none
+Optional

 Save down all media files that have been uploaded to AWS S3 by specifying a directory relative to the project root.
 Only images that have not yet been downloaded from S3 will download, effectively keeping your local media files synced down with S3.

 Note: Valid AWS S3 credentials are required in the `.shampoorc` configuration.

+#### options.mediaCwd
+Type: `String`
+Default value: none
+Optional

+Specify relative media path to be output in JSON if different from `mediaOut`.
+E.g. If you download media files to `app/images/` but would like your image path in the JSON to be output as `images/`, you can specify so with this option.

 ### Usage Examples